BeerBear85/BearVision/README.md

 Choose a video and output directory, then press **Run** to watch the video with green bounding boxes while frames and labels are exported.

+The pipeline automatically splits rider trajectories when no detections are seen for `detection_gap_timeout_s` seconds (default 3).
+Adjust this and other options in `pretraining/annotation/sample_config.yaml`.

 ## YOLOv8 Wakeboard Detector Training

 Fine-tune a YOLOv8 model on a folder of images and YOLO-format labels: